mickelson/attract/Readme.md

 - a Collection/Rom List (the listing of available games/roms to show).
 Romlists are text files located in the "romlists" directory.
-They are created by Attract-Mode using the "Generate Collection/Rom List" option or from the command line.
+They are created by Attract-Mode using the "Generate Collection/Rom List" option available when configuring an emulator, or by using the "--build-romlist" or "--import-romlist" command line options.
 - a Layout (the visual theme/skin to use for the Display).
-Layouts are located in the "layouts" directory, each in their own subdirectory.
+Layouts are located in the "layouts" directory, with each layout either in its own subdirectory or contained in a .zip file in the "layouts" directory.
 - a Global Filter.
 The global filter is a set of filter rules that always get applied to a Collection/Rom List.
 This filter can be used to remove entries you will never want to see
 - zero or more "normal" Filters.
 Filters are a set of rules for which games to display and how to sort them.
 Filters can be created to categorize games based attributes such as their orientation, category, manufacturer, year, times played, favourite status, file availability, etc.  Filters can be cycled through using the "Previous Filter" and "Next Filter" controls, and can also be selected from the "Filters Menu".

 Further Customization
 ---------------------